 "This [study] can't happen fast enough because we don't have good siting criteria," Bradley said, according to the Union Leader.

 Some Senators are still concerned that the study will have a negative economic impact on New Hampshire's energy market, however.

 "This body overwhelmingly opposed a moratorium," testified Sen. Lou D'Allesandro (D-Manchester).
 "By concurring, you are enacting a de facto moratorium."

 to learn more about the debate over the Northern Pass, or CLICK HERE

-CLICK HERE to learn more about the debates over abortion and family planning in New Hampshire.
+to learn more about opposition to wind farms in New Hampshire.